AKasachova/API_Automation_CSharp/README.md

 1. Clone the repository using Git: https://github.com/AKasachova/API_Automation_CSharp
 2. Open the project in Visual Studio.
 3. Build and run the project.

 ## Usage

 To run tests it is needed to set up Client with appropriate parameters in Testsettings.runsettings file:
 1. Base URL: "http://localhost:<your port>"
 2. Username for authentication: "0oa157tvtugfFXEhU4x7"
 3. Password for authentication: "X7eBCXqlFC7x-mjxG5H91IRv_Bqe1oq7ZwXNA8aq"

+To run UpdateUsers tests it is needed to set in TestSettings.runsettings file parameted "requestMethodParamForUpdateUsers" with value you want to execute as a Method (Patch/Put(set by default in the tests setup))

 ## Dependencies